Czech s.r.o. (LLC)

 ARTICLES OF ASSOCIATION

-It is necessary to adopt Articles of Association when founding a s.r.o.
-The company becomes a legal entity when it is formally entered in the Commercial Register.
-According to the Czech Commercial Code, the Articles of Association must contain the corporate name, the registered address of the company, the activities in which the Company will engage in, the amount of share capital and the share interest of each shareholder.
+It is necessary to adopt articles of association when founding an s.r.o.
+The company becomes a legal entity when it is formally entered in the commercial register.
+According to the Czech Commercial Code, the articles of association must contain the corporate name, the registered address of the company, the activities in which the company will engage in, the amount of share capital and the share interest of each shareholder.

-The number of shareholders in a Company may be from 1 to 50.
+The number of shareholders in a company may be from one to 50.
 A shareholder can be a physical or legal person of any nationality.
-Details of shareholders such as their name, address and nationality, are part of the public record, however they may avail themselves of a nominee service by appointing a nominee shareholder, which we can provide by virtue of an agreement or a Deed of Trust for a reasonable fee.
+Details of shareholders such as their name, address and nationality, are part of the public record.
+However, they may avail themselves of a nominee service by appointing a nominee shareholder, which we can provide by virtue of an agreement or a deed of trust for a reasonable fee.

 The registered capital of a company is composed of the contributions made by the shareholders.
-As of 1.1.2014, the minimum contribution of each shareholder to the registered capital is CZK 1, however it is recommended to set-up an s.r.o with a minimum of CZK 1,000.
+As of January 2014, the minimum contribution of each shareholder to the registered capital is CZK1; however, it is recommended to set up an s.r.o with a minimum of CZK1,000.

 A limited liability company does not issue shares.
 The ownership interest represents the shareholder’s participation in the company and the rights and duties derived from such participation.
 The size of the ownership interest is basically determined by the ratio of a particular shareholder’s investment contribution to the company’s registered capital.